AdaVC-lab/AdaVC2021/README.md

 Please use the scripts to prepare your own data for training.

-- 1.Extract spectrogram and f0(conversion module): python data_loader.py
+- Extract spectrogram and f0(conversion module): python data_loader.py

-- 2.Run the training scripts(conversion module): python train.py
+- Run the training scripts(conversion module): python train.py

-- 3.Run the forge scripts(forge module): python forge_demo.py
+- Run the forge scripts(forge module): python forge_demo.py